-- The Association must have a Secretary, a Chairperson and any other Office Bearers the Board considers necessary.
-The Office Bearers, except for the Secretary, must be elected Board Members and cannot be co-optees.
+- The Association must have a Secretary, a Chair and any other Office Bearers the Board considers necessary.
+The Office Bearers, except for the Secretary, must be elected Board Members or Board Members appointed to fill casual vacancies in accordance with Rule 41 but cannot be co-optees.
 An employee may hold the office of Secretary although not be a Board Member.
 The Board will appoint these Office Bearers.
-If the Secretary cannot carry out his/her duties, the Board, or in an emergency the Chairperson, can ask another Office Bearer or employee to carry out the Secretary's duties until the Secretary returns. - The Secretary and the other Office Bearers will be controlled, supervised and instructed by the Board. - The Secretary's duties include the following (these duties can be delegated to an appropriate employee with the Secretary assuming responsibility for ensuring that they are carried out in an effective manner): - 59.3.1 calling and going to all meetings of the Association and all the Board Meetings; - 59.3.2 keeping the minutes for all meetings of the Association and Board; - 59.3.3 sending out letters, notices calling meetings and relevant documents to Members before a meeting; - 59.3.4 preparing and sending all the necessary reports to the Financial Conduct Authority and The Scottish Housing Regulator;

-- 59.3.5 ensuring compliance with these Rules; - 59.3.6 keeping the Register of Members and other registers required under these Rules; and - 59.3.7 supervision of the Association's seal. - The Secretary must produce or give up all the Association's books, registers, documents and property whenever requested by a resolution of the Board, or of a general meeting. - At its first meeting after registration of the Association, the Board will elect the Chairperson of the Association.
-Thereafter a Chairperson will be appointed on an annual basis at the next scheduled Board Meeting held after each annual general meeting.
+If the Secretary cannot carry out his / her duties, the Board, or in an emergency the Chair, can ask another Office Bearer or employee to carry out the Secretary's duties until the Secretary returns. - The Secretary and the other Office Bearers will be controlled, supervised and instructed by the Board. - 59.3 The Secretary's duties include the following (these duties can be delegated to an appropriate employee with the Secretary assuming responsibility for ensuring that they are carried out in an effective manner): - 59.3.1 calling and going to all meetings of the Association and all the Board Meetings; - 59.3.2 keeping the minutes for all meetings of the Association and Board; - 59.3.3 sending out letters, notices calling meetings and relevant documents to Members before a meeting: - 59.3.4 preparing and sending all the necessary reports to the Financial Conduct Authority and The Scottish Housing Regulator; - 59.3.5 ensuring compliance with these Rules; - 59.3.6 keeping the Register of Members and other registers required under these Rules; and - 59.3.7 supervision of the Association's seal. - The Secretary must produce or give up all the Association's books, registers, documents and property whenever requested by a resolution of the Board, or of a general meeting. - The Board shall elect the Chair of the Association at the first scheduled Board meeting held after each annual general meeting.
+The appointment of the Chair will be for an approximate period of three years, and the Chair shall be required to stand down at the first scheduled Board meeting held after the Third Anniversary AGM.
+For the avoidance of doubt, the Board shall have the discretion to appoint the Chair for a further consecutive three year term or future three year terms should they so wish.